chauff/cse1500-web-transcripts/README.md

     - A good blog post on [why we need all those fancy tools for JavaScript development nowadays](https://medium.com/the-node-js-collection/modern-javascript-explained-for-dinosaurs-f695e9747b70).
     - [Blog post about recent research on JavaScript libraries](https://blog.acolyer.org/2018/06/20/conflictjs-finding-and-understanding-conflicts-between-javascript-libraries/).
     - [Learn how to debug with Firefox devtools](https://mozilladevelopers.github.io/playground/debugger).
-    - Jimmy Lin's [words](http://ceur-ws.org/Vol-2167/keynote1.pdf) on JavaScript ... "_So, the future is. . .
-JavaScript?
-Once  we get beyond the fact that JavaScript is an undeniably shitty language on which to build an interlingual execution platform, there is at least some so-crazy-it-might-actually-work appeal to this idea._"
     - Basic algorithms and data structures knowledge still matter [today](https://twitter.com/mathias/status/1036626116654637057).
     - [Tooling and conventions](https://twitter.com/manucorporat/status/1037370271286657024) are vital in the fast-paced world of JavaScript.
     - [The State of JavaScript 2017](https://2017.stateofjs.com/).